Skip to Content

 “Chip Trucks” as seen on various private property lots in Oshawa.

-Mobile Refreshment Vehicle Licence
+Class "A" Stationary Refreshment Vehicle Licence

 • Articles of Incorporation (if applicable)

-• Photograph of the vehicle or trailer
+• Photograph of Vehicle/Trailer

 • Commercial General Liability Insurance Certificate with a liability limit of not less than two million dollars ($2,000,000) per occurrence

-• Picture of the on board fire extinguisher
+• Fire Extinguisher Documentation - Picture of the on board fire extinguisher(s), including:

-• Propane Certificate T.S.S.A. (if applicable)
+• T.S.S.A.
+Propane Certificate (if applicable)

 • Commercial General Liability Insurance Certificate with a liability limit of not less than two million dollars ($2,000,000) per occurrence

-Renew you Mobile Refreshment Vehicle Licence
+Renew your Class "A" Stationary Refreshment Vehicle Licence

-Stationary Refreshment Vehicle Licence
+Class "B" Mobile Refreshment Vehicle Licence

 • Articles of Incorporation (if applicable)